A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks time-to-event outcome: Methods

 where $\nabla_{\Omega}l^{(i)}(\hat{\Omega};Y, T, D)$ is the observed score vector from the profile-likelihood $l^{(i)}({\Omega};Y, T, D)$ of $\Omega$ on the $i$th subject by profiling out the baseline hazards.
-Details of the observed score vector for each parametric component are provided in equations (\ref{SE:beta})-(\ref{SE:alpha}) of the Appendix.
+Detailed formulas for calculating the observed score vector for each parametric component are provided in Section 2, equations (S10) through (S14), of the Supplementary Material.

-\begin{remark} We point out in Appendix \ref{Appen:Comp} that a naive implementation of the proposed EM algorithm and the standard error estimate for our joint model typically involves $O(n^2)$ and $O(n^3)$ operations, respectively, which will become computationally prohibitive for large scale studies with a massive number of subjects.
-However, by applying the linear scan algorithms of \citet{li2022efficient}, one can reduce the computational complexity of our EM algorithm and standard error estimation to $O(n)$ for the shared random effects joint model (\ref{eq1.1})-(\ref{eq2}), where $X_i^{(2)}(t)$ is assumed to be time-independent and $M_{i}^T(\theta_i, t)\alpha_k$ = $\alpha_{bk}^T b_i + \alpha_{\omega k}^T \omega_i$.
-We have implemented these efficient algorithms and developed an R package, JMH (https://github.com/shanpengli/JMH), which is capable of fitting the aforementioned shared random effects joint model in real time with tens of thousands patients. \end{remark}
+We conclude this section by pointing out that there is a subtle yet important difference between our formulas for $\nabla_{\Omega}l^{(i)}(\hat{\Omega};Y, T, D)$ and those discussed by \citet{hsieh2006joint}.
+In a nutshell, when taking the derivative, the latter approach does not account for the fact that the profile likelihood also depends on $\Omega$ through $\hat{\lambda_0}(.)$, making it intuitively invalid. \citet{hsieh2006joint} has shown both theoretically and empirically that the method they discussed suffers from information loss compared to the true Hessian, thus leads to underestimated standard errors.
+However, our formulas for calculating the observed score vector in Section 2 of the Supplementary Material do account for the fact that the profile likelihood also depends on $\Omega$ through $\hat{\lambda_0}(.)$, and thus do not suffer from the same issue and have demonstrated satisfactory performance in our simulation studies.
+A more detailed discussion can be found in the Remark in Section 2 of the Supplementary Material.